billimarie/prosecutor-database/HACKTOBER2020.md

 2.)
 Once you find a missing District Attorney (or missing Profile Information about a District Attorney), visit our Google Sheet: [US Prosecutor Database - Profile Template](https://docs.google.com/spreadsheets/d/1Itwl8_jQpuXPjRH70fffEUSHvInfqbRKXg0iPEx8iCE/edit?usp=sharing).
 You can *add it to your own Google Drive* or *download it directly to your computer* as a CSV file.

 3.)
 Time to Google!
 (Or Bing, or DuckDuckGo.)
 Use your favorite search engine to find information about District Attorneys in the state you chose.
-Start populating your [Basic Prosecutor Profile](https://docs.google.com/spreadsheets/d/1Itwl8_jQpuXPjRH70fffEUSHvInfqbRKXg0iPEx8iCE/edit?usp=sharing) sheet (aka, your CSV data) with whatever data you can verify.
+Start populating your [Basic Prosecutor Profile](https://docs.google.com/spreadsheets/d/1Itwl8_jQpuXPjRH70fffEUSHvInfqbRKXg0iPEx8iCE/edit?usp=sharing) sheet (aka, your CSV data) with whatever data you can verify. **Help: you can help with the import by deleting any columns that you don't collect; for example, a lot of people leave the `articles` columns blank.
+Please delete any columns which you don't collect information for.
+Thanks in advance!**

 4.)
 Once you've finished populating your sheet, save/download the .CSV file to the repo folder.
 Then, install & run the `csvtojson` package (a CSV to JSON converter tool).
 This which will convert your [Basic Profile sheet](https://docs.google.com/spreadsheets/d/1Itwl8_jQpuXPjRH70fffEUSHvInfqbRKXg0iPEx8iCE/edit?usp=sharing) .CSV file into a code format called JSON.
 ```